 Individuals and sole traders can borrow from unregulated lenders, however.

-The Enterprise Financial Guarantee was set up by the government to make it easier for smaller businesses to take advantage of secured loans.
+The government set up the Enterprise Financial Guarantee to make it easier for smaller businesses to take advantage of secured loans.

-There is fairly strict criteria for acceptance which includes:
+There are fairly strict criteria for acceptance which include:

 - Appropriate business niche